-Create an EVC cluster to help ensure vMotion compatibility between the hosts in the cluster.
+Create an EVC cluster to ensure vMotion CPU compatibility between the hosts in the cluster.

 About this task

 To create an EVC cluster with minimal disruption to your existing infrastructure, create an empty EVC cluster and move hosts into the cluster.
-To enable EVC on an existing cluster, see Enable EVC on an Existing Cluster in the vSphere Web Client.
+To enable EVC on an existing cluster, see Enable EVC on an Existing Cluster.

 Other cluster features such as vSphere DRS and vSphere HA are fully compatible with EVC.
 You can enable these features when you create the cluster.

 Verify that the hosts you intend to add to the cluster meet the requirements listed in EVC Requirements for Hosts.